 - made.
 If you have made a claim during the 14 day cooling-off period you will receive a pro-rata refund.
 If the policyholder does not cancel the policy during the 14 day cooling-off period the policy will continue on the terms described in your Policy Book for the remainder of the policy year. - (h) After the 14 day cooling-off period the policyholder may cancel this policy, at any time by notifying us verbally or in writing.
-We will return a pro-rata premium of unused cover.
+We'll refund any premiums the policyholder has paid for the period after your cover ends.
 If for any reason you decide to cancel your policy, let Saga know by calling 0330 018 1260 or writing to Saga's Customer Care Team, Saga Services Limited, PO Box 253, Seaham DO, SR7 1BN.
 They will then write to you and confirm when your policy has been cancelled.